larbisahli/youtube-clone-spa/README.md

 3. Using React Router.
 4. Using node-sass.
 5. Handling YouTuve v3 API requests with React axios.
-6. using BEM (Block, Element, Modifier methodology) naming convention for classes in HTML and SASS.
+6. Using BEM (Block, Element, Modifier methodology) naming convention for classes in HTML and SASS.

 ---